citiususc/DepPattern/README.md

 ## DESCRIPTION
 This software contains 4 default syntactic parsers for 4 languages (English, Spanish, Galician, and Portuguese), as well as MetaRomance, a multilingual parser suited for Romance languages.
-The parsers were implemented in PERL and are stored in the 'parsers' file.
+The parsers were implemented in PERL and are stored in the `parsers` file.
 They were generated from test grammars, stored in the folder 'grammars'.

 The software also contains a compiler (compi-beta.rb), implemented in Ruby, which generate parsers in PERL from DepPattern grammars.
-To write formal grammars using the formalism "DepPattern", please, look up the tutorial (`docs/tutorialDepPattern.pdf`).
+To write formal grammars using DepPattern, please, look up the [tutorial of the formal grammar](http://gramatica.usc.es/pln/tools/deppattern/html_tutorial/tutorialGrammar.html).
-Besides, the software provides the PoS tagger 'CitiusTools", also developed by our group.
+Besides, the software provides the PoS tagger of [Linguakit](https://github.com/citiususc/Linguakit), also developed by our group.

 ## REQUIREMENTS